 Yes it does hurt a bit but is over quickly.
 A specialist cold air blower is used to chill your skin during treatment to make it more comfortable.
 Your operator also presses on your skin between every couple of shots to help dissapate heat and make it feel better.

 We recommend that you avoid wearing make-up for 24 hours after treatment at the very least.
 Longer is probably better.

 Recovery takes 3 days to 3 weeks generally.
 The treated area will be red and swollen and some slight localised bruising may be seen.
 Treated vessels may turn grey or black and may be visible on your face for a week or so.
 Once healed the treated area may be sensitive to the sun for an additional few weeks.

 When we treat telangiectasia the laser typically seals the problem blood vessels as it destroys them.
 Occasionally, a vessel can bleed into surrounding tissues and deposit blood within the structure of your skin.
 This is seen as a bruise which can take a few weeks or very rarely up to 6 months to resolve.
 We tend to treat fairly aggressively at Highland Laser Clinic to avoid this and have never experienced this complication with any of our clients so far, but it is a known risk factor with vein removal.

-It is very important to declare all medications you might be taking at consultation.
-Medicines that thin your blood and may contribute to bleeding such as aspirin, ibuprofen or warfarin are contraindicated.
-Do not make changes to your medication unless supervised by your doctor.
-Similarly, some medical conditions such as diabetes can increase your risk of bleeding and bruising significantly.
+It is very important to tell us about any medications you might be taking at consultation.
+Some conditions such as diabetes can increase your risk of bleeding and bruising significantly.
 Uncontrolled hypertension or high blood pressure is also a risk factor we definitely need to know about.